Climate change mitigation

 Politicians and the public sector rely on you for a mandate.
-If you want the Borough council and other public sector organisations to do more to deal with climate change, then you must raise it up the political agenda to give us justification for spending public money and making changes.
-Contact details for your councillors and MP are available from:
+If you want the borough council, the Government, and other public sector organisations to do more to deal with climate change, then get in touch with your councillors and MP:

 There are many environmental organisations that campaign on climate change and associated issues.
 This ranges from some larger well-known organisations to local groups and projects.